WaterLegacy

 $5,000 Goal

 Lake Superior holds 10 percent of the world's unfrozen fresh surface water.
-And the Boundary Waters Canoe Area Wilderness, along with the Superior National Forest, contains 20 percent of all the freshwater in the entire U.S. National Forest System.
+And the Boundary Waters Canoe Area Wilderness, along with the Superior National Forest, contains 20 percent of all the freshwater in the entire National Forest System.
+The mighty Mississippi River flows through the heart of the United States down to the Gulf of Mexico.

 WaterLegacy was founded in 2009 to protect Minnesota’s water resources and the communities that rely on them.
-Since then, we’ve grown to over 10,000 members and supporters.
-WaterLegacy has secured important victories using our winning combination of respected scientific expertise, top-notch legal advocacy, and online and on-the-ground organizing to empower community voices in environmental and permitting processes
+We work in alliance with tribes, and make strategic decisions in consultation with tribes.
+WaterLegacy has secured important victories using our winning combination of respected scientific expertise, top-notch legal advocacy, and online and on-the-ground organizing to empower community voices in environmental and permitting processes.

-So much has changed as a result of WaterLegacy’s work in partnership with Tribes and other allies.
-The potential to stop PolyMet has never been clearer.
-The fight isn’t over, but we’ve had some big wins recently:
+So much has changed as a result of WaterLegacy’s work in partnership with tribes and other allies.
+Here are a few of our successes:

-5. Standards for groundwater have been upheld by the Minnesota Supreme Court, and the MPCA has been ordered to analyze pollution through groundwater to surface water under the Clean Water Act.
+• Groundwater Water Standards Upheld by Minnesota Supreme Court in U.S. Steel case and agency ordered to analyze pollution through groundwater to surface water under the Clean Water Act.
+(2021)

 Organization Data